elastic/apm/docs/agents/agent-development.md

 ### Spans

 The agent should also have a sense of the most common libraries for these and instrument them without any further setup from the app developers.

+#### Span outcome

+Agents set the optional `outcome` property to whether the span represents a success or a failure.

+While the transaction outcome lets you reason about the error rate from the service's point of view, other services might have a different perspective on that.
+For example, if there's a network error so that service A can't call service B, the error rate of service B is 100% from service A's perspective.
+However, as service B doesn't receive any requests, the error rate is 0% from service B's perspective.
+This also lets enables to reason about error rates of external services.

 #### Span stack traces